 - A refund

-Remember to ask airline representatives about these entitlements if your plans change.
-They have to inform you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline representatives about these entitlements if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 Smartwings Flight Delay Compensation

-Delays with flights from Smartwings can be very frustrating.
-However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Smartwings can be very frustrating.
+However there’s a silver lining: if you’re stranded for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are on your side.
+Laws in the UK and EU are in your favor.
 You could be eligible for up to €600 per person.
-What matters is when you land, not when you depart.
+What counts is when you reach your destination, not when you depart.
 So monitor your arrival time if you want to seek flight delay compensation.

 How much you get depends on how far you’re flying.
-A short flight won’t get you as much money as a longer flight, even if they’re both delayed for the same duration.
+A brief trip won’t yield as much as a long one, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |